alexrivadeneira/i2js/exercises.md

 ## Exercises for Week 1

 For each code snippet, reason about what output you would expect to see in the console.
 First, how many statements should you see in the console?
-What assignments are occurring, if any?
-Then, what exactly should those logs say?
+What variable assignments occur, if any?
+Then, what exactly should the console log statements say?
 Reason through what you expect to see before you run the code.

-Be careful to clear the ```<script>``` section of your HTML document before running each snippet, otherwise you could contaminate your variable assignments or just generally make the code more confusion to reason about.
+Be careful to clear the ```<script>``` section of your HTML document before running each snippet, otherwise you could contaminate your variable assignments or just generally make the code more confusing to reason about.
 Snippet 1:
 ```
 console.log("Hi Mom!");